 By Josiah Espinoza | November 22nd, 2018

-Thanksgiving is upon us and families every will reunite to spend time with one another to make new memories and to eat delicious food.
+Thanksgiving is upon us and families everywhere will reunite to spend time with one another to make new memories and to eat delicious food.
 Foods such as turkey, ham, fruits and vegetables, mashed potatoes, corn on the cob, pumpkin pie, and so much more.
 But where did this holiday come from?

 The “First Thanksgiving” was held in 1621.
 The newly settled Pilgrims ate with the Wampanoag Indians and enjoyed a large feast where they all ate similar meals to the ones we eat today.
 However, that was not when this wonderful national holiday was officially established.

 Before America gained its liberty in 1776, celebrating Thanksgiving in November was already a long held tradition.
 In 1777 the Continental Congress declared the first national American Thanksgiving.
 Then in 1789 President George Washington proclaimed the first national day of Thanksgiving on November 26th, a Tuesday, where they gave national thanks for the U.S. Constitution.
 It wasn’t until Abraham Lincoln gave a very famous proclamation in 1863 where he made the last Thursday of November the official National Holiday.
 Abraham Lincoln’s Proclomation of Thanksgiving stated: